SecureCRDT/SecureCRDTSpec/README.md

 ## Instructions

-1. Inside the `SecCRDT` folder, load the package with cabal:
+1. Clone this repository.
+Inside the `SecureCRDTSpec` folder, use `cabal` to load the package with `ghci`:

 ```
 $ cabal repl